What is a teaching contract?

 Generally, a contract is made up of two parts – English and Mandarin (the Mandarin section should be a replica of the English section).

-You should sign and date both sections once you are happy with everything in the contract.
+You should sign and date the contract once you're happy with everything in it.

 Your contract should include:

-- Your personal details, such as your first name and last name
+- Your personal details, such as your full name

 - Title of the job to be performed